shreyahunur/linux/cmpe283/Assignment-3/readme.md

 ### Output Screenshots

-Part 3 - For CPUID leaf node %eax=0x4FFFFFFC:Return the total number of exits (all types) in %eax
+Part 3 - For CPUID leaf node %eax=0x4FFFFFFE: Return the number of exits for the exit number provided (on input) in %ecx.
+This value should be returned in %eax

-Part 4 - For CPUID leaf node %eax=0x4FFFFFFD:
-Return the high 32 bits of the total time spent processing all exits in %ebx Return the low 32 bits of the total time spent processing all exits in %ecx
+Part 4 - For CPUID leaf node %eax=0x4FFFFFFF: Return the time spent processing the exit number provided (on input) in %ecx.
+Return the high 32 bits of the total time spent for that exit in %ebx.
+Return the low 32 bits of the total time spent for that exit in %ecx
-%ebx and %ecx return values are measured in processor cycles, across all VCPUs

 #### Questions